- South Africa

 Mark Bennett, August 2012

-Volunteers should fly into Windhoek International Airport where they will be met on arrival and transferred to the project (approximately 45 minutes).
+Volunteers are advised to fly into Windhoek International Airport (also known as Hosea Kutako International Airport), where they will be met on arrival and transferred to the project.
+This transfer will take approximately 45 minutes.

 Accommodation and Facilities